School strike to hit special needs children worst, says mother of child with multiple needs

 “It is important to acknowledge that the strikes are the result of "a lack of fair pay to our teachers and support staff in education" she added.

-The NASUWT, is calling for 12% pay award for teachers for 2023/24, arguing that the last 13 years have seen teacher pay fall by 38% in real terms.
+The Department of Education said it "fully understands the frustration" of teachers and school leaders over the ongoing absence of a pay offer.

-The Department of Education responded that it "fully understands the frustration" of teachers and school leaders over the ongoing absence of a pay offer.
+"It is regrettable that the Department has been unable to offer teachers a pay award for the past three years similar to other jurisdictions, but it is simply unaffordable within an inadequate education budget."